qilin-editor/qilin-app/README.md

 ### License

 Qilin was created and developed by [Bartosz Łaniewski](https://github.com/Bartozzz).
 The full list of contributors can be found [here](https://github.com/qilin-editor/qilin-app/graphs/contributors).
 Qilin's code is [MIT licensed](https://github.com/qilin-editor/qilin-app/blob/master/LICENSE).
 We also provide an additional ["patent" grant](https://github.com/qilin-editor/qilin-app/blob/master/PATENTS).

+### Installation

+There are two ways to install Qilin.
+Please, refer to [INSTALL.md](INSTALL.md) file for more instructions.
+If you wonder how to use Qilin or have any other questions - check our [Wiki](https://github.com/qilin-editor/qilin-app/wiki).

 ### Development